• Skip to primary navigation

 If you tend to read while your kids are not watching, your reading habit can still benefit your kids.

-Talk to them about what you're reading at the nightly dinner table, or in the car, or while going on a walk together.
+Make talking to them about what you’re reading one of your nightly family dinner habits, or chat in the car, or while going on a walk together.

 Tell them what you love, what you're learning, or what annoys you most about the book you're reading.